Second largest young volcano in New Mexico; classic composite volcano; long-lived history and complete development

 rhyolite, trachyandesite (latite), trachydacite, trachyte, alkali basalt, hawaiite, debris flows, viscous breccias and clastogenic debris flows

-Mount Taylor is typical of many composite cones and consists of a conglomeration of many volcanic centers of many different magma compositions, all more or less clustered around a small area.
+Mount Taylor is typical of many composite cones and consists of a conglomeration of many volcanic centers with many different magma compositions, all more or less clustered around a small area.
 The large scale symmetry is largely a result of the accumulation of fairly thick and viscous trachydacitic and trachyandesitic lavas later in the history of the volcano and an outward-radiating apron of debris shed off of these domes mixed with late pyroclastic materials.

 After the initial rhyolite eruptions, domes and thick viscous flows of trachyandesite and trachydacite began to erupt from various centers.
 Much of the late history involved emplacement of thick, viscous flows, and debris flows from flow domes of trachydacite near the summit.
 The more viscous trachydacitic domes tended to be extruded high up on the accumulated volcanic mass.
-Consequently, their precarious perch on the higher elevations, together with the abundance of snow or water in the upper volcano, led to frequent collapse and avalanching of the hot and/or muddy debris down the flanks of the growing pile of volcanic material.
+Consequently, their precarious perch on the higher elevations, together with the abundance of snow or water in the upper volcano, led to frequent collapses and avalanching of the hot and/or muddy debris down the flanks of the growing pile of volcanic material.
 Radial dikes of trachydacite in the summit amphitheater were probably feeder dikes for many of the viscous extrusions.
 Collapse and extrusion of viscous flows along with occasional basaltic lava flows contributed to the final external accumulations to the volcano.
 There may have been a recurring pyroclastic cone near the center of this extrusive activity that also contributed to the abundant loose materials that now litter the lower flanks of the volcano with fine light-colored ash and large house-size blocks of trachydacite.The extent to which a summit pyroclastic cone occupied the center of the volcano is undetermined.
 However, outcrops of intermediate composition ash and scoria on the amphitheater walls suggest that a pyroclastic cone may have occupied the summit originally.
-Both erosion and late explosive modification could have played a role in destruction of the summit.
+Both erosion and late explosive modification could have played a role in the destruction of the summit.

 Baker, I. And Ridley, W.I., 1970, Field evidence and K, Rb, Sr data bearing on the origin of the Mount Taylor volcanic field, New Mexico, U.S.A.: Earth and Planetary Science Letters, v.
 10, p.
 106- 114.